staylor/dead-scripts/xcode/ARCHITECTURE.md

 - @Environment for ModelContext injection
 - @Query for automatic SwiftData binding
 - @State for local UI state
-- @StateObject for singleton managers
+- @ObservedObject for singleton managers (not @StateObject, since instances already exist)
 - @AppStorage for user preferences
 - @Binding for parent-child communication